 London Towne Global Classroom Program

 During the 2017-18 school year, London Towne participated in the pilot Global Classroom program that FCPS implemented in 8 schools.
-Our 5th graders collaborated with 5th graders at our partner school in Costa Rica to solve an authentic science-related problem.
-London Towne students conducted an environmental assessment of our school in STEAM class, determining that we needed some fresh ideas for our recycling program.
-Costa Rican 5th graders presented us with an environmental problem they observed, polluted oceans.
-Small groups at each school researched and brainstormed solutions to their partner school’s problem.
-They proposed solutions to each other via Skype at the end of the school year and provided each other feedback.
+Our 5th grade AAP class collaborated with 5th graders at our partner school, Instituto Psicopedagogia Integral y Colegio Isaac Martin (IPICIM) in San Jose, Costa Rica to solve an authentic science-related problem, determining fresh ideas for our recycling program.
+Students at both partner schools proposed solutions to each other via Skype and provided each other feedback.

 In the 2018-19 school year, FCPS expanded Global Classroom to 18 schools and London Towne continued our collaboration with IPICIM, involving our 3rd grade Spanish immersion students.
 We used the project-based learning model to solve an authentic problem in our partner country, constructing models suggesting how IPICIM could collect and reuse rainwater.
 Our 3rd grade peers at our partner school proposed improvements to London Towne's courtyard, using their own sensory garden as inspiration.

 In the 2019-20 school year, the participating classes continued their collaboration in 4th grade, sharing details about their daily lives and swapping sensory garden ideas via the digital recording tool, Flipgrid.
 London Towne students are working to incorporated their Costa Rican peers' ideas as we improve our own courtyard garden, such as creating murals, insect hotels, and bilingual signs for native plants.